mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 a unique Awareness talent to maintain his youth, thereby making him immortal.
-Allegedly he continues to lead and teach psions from a secret training facility, far beneath the water world’s ocean surface.
+Allegedly he continues to lead and teach psions from a secret training facility, far beneath the water world's ocean surface.

 Chant